 A Dream Realized...

-My name is Susan O’Brien and I have been passionate about food and the role it plays in connecting people since I started hosting Thanksgiving dinners when I was 15 years old.
+I'm Susan O’Brien and I have been passionate about food and the role it plays in connecting people since I started hosting Thanksgiving dinners when I was 15 years old.

 My parents immigrated to this country with the dream to make a better life for themselves and their children.
 My father, an engineer and machinist, eventually became a business owner who grew his machining company from a small enterprise with just 2 employees (himself and his partner) to a very successful company with over 40 skilled machinists as employees.
 My mother, when not helping out at my father’s shop, took care of all of us and made sure we were loved and fed.
 She never learned to speak English as well as my father or her American-born kids but the language she spoke most fluently was food and food was a love language for her.
 I remember how warmly she welcomed everyone into our home and it seemed everyone was happy to speak food.